crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added an optimization to push down constant join conditions to the relation in an inner join, which results in a more efficient execution plan.

 - Added support for :ref:`UNION DISTINCT or UNION <sql-union>` statement to be able to retrieve unique rows from multiple relations without using sub-queries with extra ``GROUP BY`` clauses.